MihaiAnca13/MihaiAnca13.github.io/Reinforcement Learning/_posts/2020-08-26-Adjustments.markdown

 os.environ['OMP_NUM_THREADS'] = "1" # change 1 to number of processes + 1 (number of HAC agent + 1 thread for the test environment)
 ~~~

+*Note*: CPU in BlueCrystal means cpu core, therefore a total of 25 were requested: 1 per environment spawned (16), 1 per simulator thread (8) and finally 1 for the main script.

+# Develop High Only
+Now that the training is on the job list, it's time to reduce the complexity even more.
+Since the low level learns quite easily, the problem can be reduced to a simple DDPG training of the high level.
+This is what develop-high-only branch will be about.

 <!-- ![Low level accuracy](/assets/Benefits-of-Normalization/0_accurac.png)
 ![Low level actor loss](/assets/Benefits-of-Normalization/0_loss_actor.png)
 ![Low level critic loss](/assets/Benefits-of-Normalization/0_loss_critic.png)